bignellrp/octopus-home-plug/README.md

 # octopus-home-plug
-A python app for controlling the SmartLife plug based on the cheapest Octopus rates
+A python app for controlling the TP-LINK TIPO plug based on the cheapest Octopus rates

 Controlling a smart plug based on electricity rates from the Octopus Energy API is a multi-step process.
 The basic steps are: